Yuucas/AI-Projects/Bag_of_words/README.md

 <div align="left">

 ### How it works:
-Tokenization: The text is broken down into individual words (tokens).
+* Tokenization: The text is divided into individual words (tokens).
-Vocabulary Creation: A unique list of all words in the text corpus is created.
+* Vocabulary Creation: A unique list of all words in the text corpus is created.
 This is called the vocabulary.
-Vectorization: Each document is represented as a numerical vector, where each element corresponds to a word in the vocabulary.
-The value of the element represents the frequency of that word in the document.
+* Vectorization: Each document is represented as a numerical vector, where each element corresponds to a word in the vocabulary.
+The element's value represents the frequency of that word in the document.